bsimm/rumars/README.md

 warriors.

-RuMARS is not just a virtual machine for Redcode programs but also an integraded development environment to write and debug Redcode programs.
+RuMARS is not just a virtual machine for Redcode programs but also an integrated development environment to write and debug Redcode programs.

 ![Redcode IDE](/screenshots/debug.png?raw=true "Redcode IDE")